Code-Institute-Submissions/zemaciel-project-02_FebResub/README.md

 After 10 seconds, the Game Area returns to the original state, and the score resets.

 ### Footer
-The minimalist footer contains only a globe icon linked to the author's website.
+The minimalist footer contains only three icons for the author's website, LinkedIn and GitHub.

 ## Future Features
 The site, at its current state, presents a fully working simple quiz game.
 While working on this project, I got ideas for making it more interesting.
 However, these features would add more complexity to the code and take more time to complete.
 So I listed a few of those ideas as future features.

 ### Improve feedback for correct and incorrect answers
 The only feedback the user receives indicating whether he answered correctly is the scorecard's points.
 That could be more elaborate to make the site more attractive.
 Some suggestions would be:
 * Play different sounds for a correct or incorrect answer.
 To stay on theme, it could be the sound of a typewriting bell for a correct answer and a kneading paper sound for the wrong one.